-Angelina's Application violates OAC 4906-4-07(C)(2)(by failing to quantify surface water flows during construction and operation of the Facility.
-Angelina has the burden of proof to demonstrate in the Application whether flows will increase and, if so, by how much.
+Angelina has violated OAC 4906-4-07(C)(2)(b) by failing to quantify surface water flows during construction and operation of the Project.
+Angelina has the burden of proof to demonstrate whether flows will increase and, if so, by how much.
 Angelina plans to conduct a hydrology study and prepare storm water pollution prevention plan ("SWPPP") that will quantify storm water flows and prevent flooding (Waterhouse Direct Testimony, p.
 3, A.7; Waterhouse, Tr.
-I 149:10-22), but the SWPPP will not be prepared until after certificate issuance under Amended Stipulation Condition 16.
-Without this data, the Application does not and cannot identify any mitigation measures that may be necessary to protect neighbors from flooding and drainage problems caused by Angelina's activities as required by OAC 4906-4-07(C)(2)(c) (requiring the Application to "[d]escribe any plans to mitigate the above effects in accordance with current federal and Ohio regulations").
+I 149:10-22), but the SWPPP will not be prepared until after certificate issuance under Condition 16.
+Without this data, the record does not and cannot identify any mitigation measures that may be necessary to protect neighbors from flooding and drainage problems caused by Angelina's activities as required by OAC 4906-4-07(C)(2)(c) (requiring the applicant to "[d]escribe any plans to mitigate the above effects in accordance with current federal and Ohio regulations") and OAC 4906-4-08(A)(4)(e) (requiring "plans to mitigate any likely adverse consequences" of flooding).
 Emphasis added.
-The Board cannot issue a certificate based on such a deficient application.
+The Board cannot issue a certificate based on such a deficient record.